yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 CRLF<br/>
 bbbCRLF

+Note that some implementations may interpret the presence of a line break after the last record in the file as a start of a new but empty record.

 ## Fields spanning multiple lines
 When quoted fields are used, it is possible for a field to span multiple lines, even when line breaks appear within such field.